 Having moved from Japan to Nepal to see out the end of the season, although the water level is dropping, high, could be used to describe many aspects of my current paddling life.
 Here are a few snaps I've managed to get whilst photo boating for Paddle Nepal, Pokhara.

-high/medium flows.
+I admit the blog has been neglected for the past two months.
+In Japan water levels finally came up for about 4weeks of high/medium flows.
 I didnt get any photos as I was often assisting in rafts or had to concentrate on the whitewater rather then photos.
-Here is a few snaps from my time in this strange and
+Here is a few snaps from my time in this strange and wonderful land.

 I love my job